Perry Rhodan: Premise

 The story begins in 1971.
-During the first human moon landing by US Space Force Major Perry Rhodan and his crew, they discover a marooned extraterrestrial space ship from the fictional planet Arkon, located in the (real) M13 cluster.
+During the first human Moon landing by US Space Force Major Perry Rhodan and his crew, they discover a marooned extraterrestrial space ship from the fictional planet Arkon, located in the (real) M13 cluster.
 Appropriating the Arkonide technology, they proceed to unify Terra and carve out a place for humanity in the galaxy and the cosmos.
 Two of the accomplishments that enable them to do so are positronic brains and starship drives for near-instantaneous hyperspatial translation.
 These were directly borrowed from Isaac Asimov's science fiction.

 As the series progresses, major characters, including the title character, are granted relative immortality.
 They are immune to age and disease, but not to violent death.
 The story continues over the course of millennia and includes flashbacks thousands and even millions of years into the past.
 The scope widens to encompass other galaxies, even more remote regions of space, parallel universes and cosmic structures, time travel, paranormal powers, a variety of aliens ranging from threatening to endearing, and bodiless entities, some of which have godlike powers.

 Universe and multiverse

 The universe in which the plot regularly takes place is called the Einstein Universe (and occasionally "Meekorah").
-Its laws are nearly identical to those of our real universe, in terms of late 20th century science.
+Its laws are nearly identical to those of the real universe, in terms of late 20th century science.
 Newer theories about dark matter and dark energy are currently not used in the series.
 The laws of nature follow old theories that have been disproven, in order to protect series continuity.

 This Einstein Universe is but one of many universes, each to a greater or lesser extent different from it, for example one in which time runs slower, an anti-matter universe, a shrinking universe, etc. Each universe possesses a large ensemble of parallel timelines, which are usually unreachable from each other but may be accessed by special means, thereby itself creating many more parallel timelines.

 The Einstein Universe is embedded in a high-dimensional manifold, called Hyperspace.
 This hyperspace consists of several subspaces that different technologies use for faster-than-light travel.
 The exact traits of those higher dimensions are not much explained.
 The border of the universe is a dimension called the deep, once used for construction of the gigantic disc-shaped world Deepland.